2PacIsAlive/clippy/README.md

 ## About
 Clippy is a bot designed to play the artificial intelligence game [Universal Paperclips](https://www.decisionproblem.com/paperclips/index2.html).

 It plays the game without using cheats, similar to how a human would after studying the game and learning how to play it.
 That being said, Clippy definitely clicks faster than you do!
+It performs multiple actions on each execution of the browser's javascript event loop.